 We all have certain preconditions and biases, which in some circumstances can influence how we communicate and how we react.
 For instance, it can significantly impair your ability to form healthy relationships if you are always depressed and frustrated or find yourself far away.

 Therefore, being mindful of our own biases and not seeing others with our colored lenses might be our first step in being empathetic.
-Our biases often don't allow us to shift our perspectives for everyone.
-For example; in similar situations, you might react differently with different people.
+Our preferences often don't allow us to shift our perspectives for everyone.
+For example, in similar situations, you might react differently with different people.
 Your own biases might redirect you to be empathetic to one person and indifferent to the other.

-Therefore, identifying our own biases and to not let it interfere in our actions is crucial.
+Therefore, identifying our own biases and not letting them interfere in our actions is crucial.

 Over to you

-As part of the strategic approach, professionals in the work environment should be mindful to develop their own empathy.
+As part of the strategic approach, professionals in the work environment should be mindful of developing their empathy.
 It is non-negotiable for a high-performance and successful organization with motivated and happy employees.